TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 ## Other CSS animations

-Aside from transform properties, CSS animation also include color fill, fill mode, stroke animation, opacity changes, and animation direction.
+Aside from transform properties, CSS animations also include color fill, fill mode, stroke animation, opacity changes, and animation direction.
 We will see in this part, for each of this animation, one example, a definition of the animation, and its possible values.

 ### Color